zabertech/zaber-examples/src/motion_input_shaping/README.md

 ## Troubleshooting Tips

 - If you encounter an error when running one of the example scripts, check the Serial Port number (ex.
 COM5) using [Zaber Launcher](https://software.zaber.com/zaber-launcher/download).

-## Selecting ShapedAxis or ShapedAxisStream

-There are two different methods available to perform input shaping and the ideal choice will depend on the system and application it is being used for.
-Some details on the benefits of each method is summarized below.

-### ShapedAxis
-This simplified method works well for short moves that are completed in a low number of vibration periods.
-The vibration cancellation only occurs while decelerating meaning the oscillation will persist during the move and only be reduced when coming to stop.
-This method becomes less effective with longer moves due to the errors that are accumulating in the time between acceleration and deceleration.

-Performing a move only requires sending a maximum of 3 additional commands so communication overhead is low and will only add a short delay to the start of the move.

-### ShapedAxisStream
-The shapers implemented through this method can operate over any range of move distances.
-They independently remove vibrations during acceleration and deceleration so the smoothness during the move is also improved.
-More complex shaper types can also be used to create a shaper with a wider frequency window to make it more tolerant to errors in the system's resonant frequency.
-For a more detailed explanation of shaper types the benefits of each, please see [input_shaper_types.md](input_shaper_types.md).

-Performing a shaped move using streams requires 3 commands to be sent for each acceleration step in order to set the speed limit, acceleration, and end position of each segment.
-There are also commands to initialize the stream.
-This communication overhead will cause a delay between requesting a move and the move starting.
-The number of acceleration steps increases with more complex shapers resulting in longer delays.